 That’s the fear, isn’t it?
-By the time you have finally begun to let the compliments ‘in’, you will know which compliments you deserve and which ones you don’t, but you will be accepting them all anyway with a smile.
-It’s the people who lack discernment, who are praised repeatedly when young, who develop the ‘big heads’.
+By the time you have finally begun to let the compliments ‘in’, you will know which compliments you deserve and which ones you don’t.
+It’s the people who lack discernment who develop the ‘big heads’.
+You’re safe.

-Every time you receive a compliment put it in your Compliments Diary.
+Every time you receive a compliment, put it in your Compliments Diary.
+I do.
+Sometimes when I need encouragement to keep writing this book I read them.
+They hearten me.

-I do, and it’s pleasing to read!
-The very act of including a compliment in your diary will give yourself the message, ‘I earned this compliment, and I deserve it.’
-That’s a good way to begin opening up to receiving love.
+The very act of including a compliment in your diary will give yourself the message, ‘I earned this compliment and I deserve it.’
+That’s a good way to feel valued.

 If keeping a Compliments Diary sounds egoistic or self-indulgent, do it anyway.

 She’s right.
-I found a dog and couldn’t find her owner.
-The vet told me the Dog Pound would soon kill her (she wasn’t pretty), and I couldn’t find someone to take her.
+I found a dog and couldn’t find her a home.
 So, although I didn’t want a dog, I let her stay at my place.
-I looked after her well because she was in my care and it was the right thing to do: two long walks a day, plenty of pats and encouragement, quality food, visits to the vet . . . but I didn’t love her.
+I looked after her well because it was the right thing to do: two long walks a day, plenty of pats and encouragement, quality food, visits to the vet . . . but I didn’t love her.
 However, I acted as though I loved her.
 And, because I acted as though I loved her, I came to love her.

 Some arranged marriages work the same way.
 The participants initially don’t love each other, but if they treat each other well they come to love each other.

-If we treatourselves well– if we refrain from insulting ourselves, and make the right decisions for ourselves . . . and actas though we love ourselves, that’s good enough.
-It’s giving ourselves the message that we are worthy of being treated well, and giving ourselves a form of love.
+If we treat ourselves well – if we refrain from insulting ourselves, and if we make the right decisions for ourselves . . . if we act as though we love ourselves, that’s good enough.
+It’s giving ourselves the message that we are worthy of being treated well.
+That’s giving ourselves a form of love.
 Each time we retract a self-insult, and each time we make the right choice for ourselves, we get closer to rekindling our own self-worth.